Greenhouse: Netherlands

 The Netherlands has some of the largest greenhouses in the world.
 Such is the scale of food production in the country that in 2017, greenhouses occupied nearly 5,000 hectares.

 Greenhouses began to be built in the Westland region of the Netherlands in the mid-19th century.
 The addition of sand to bogs and clay soil created fertile soil for agriculture, and around 1850, grapes were grown in the first greenhouses, simple glass constructions with one of the sides consisting of a solid wall.
 By the early 20th century, greenhouses began to be constructed with all sides built using glass, and they began to be heated.
 This also allowed for the production of fruits and vegetables that did not ordinarily grow in the area.
 Today, the Westland and the area around Aalsmeer have the highest concentration of greenhouse agriculture in the world.
 The Westland produces mostly vegetables, besides plants and flowers; Aalsmeer is noted mainly for the production of flowers and potted plants.
 Since the 20th century, the area around Venlo and parts of Drenthe have also become important regions for greenhouse agriculture.

-Since 2000, technical innovations include the "closed greenhouse", a completely closed system allowing the grower complete control over the growing process while using less energy.
+Since 2000, technical innovations have included the "closed greenhouse", a completely closed system allowing the grower complete control over the growing process while using less energy.
 Floating greenhouses are used in watery areas of the country.

 The Netherlands has around 4,000 greenhouse enterprises that operate over 9,000 hectares of greenhouses and employ some 150,000 workers, producing €7.2 billion worth of vegetables, fruit, plants, and flowers, some 80% of which is exported.